gitacoco/major_studio/miniLab_Figma/README.md

 > Figma is a could-based collaborative interface design tool that compatible with any operating system.

-And the most important, it’s free for individual designers.
-These are my favorite 6 features of Figma:
+And the most importantly, it’s free for individual designers.
+Following are my favorite 6 features of Figma:

 1. **Version Control**